kilgaloon/jSharp/README.md

 jSharp
 ======

-jSharp is sword for javascript ninjas
+jSharp is sword for javascript ninjas.
+What is even better, it works with frameworks you allready know.

+Be real ninja.

 Architecture
 -------------------------------------------------------------------------